-The Indian Gaming Regulatory Act (IGRA) established the NIGC as an independent Federal regulatory agency within the Department of the Interior.
-IGRA created the NIGC to protect tribal gaming as a means of generating revenue for tribal governance and tribal communities.
+The Indian Gaming Regulatory Act (IGRA) established NIGC as an independent Federal regulatory agency within the Department of the Interior.
+IGRA created NIGC to protect tribal gaming as a means of generating revenue for tribal governance and tribal communities.
 IGRA further provides a legal framework structured to safeguard tribes as the primary beneficiaries of their gaming operations, support the integrity of the Indian gaming industry, and assure that gaming is conducted fairly and honestly by both the operators and players.

-The NIGC ensures compliance with IGRA, NIGC regulations, and tribal gaming ordinances with more than 520 gaming establishments licensed by approximately 250 federally-recognized tribes located within 29 states.
+NIGC ensures compliance with IGRA, NIGC regulations, and tribal gaming ordinances with more than 520 gaming establishments licensed by approximately 250 federally recognized tribes located within 29 states.
 To do so, the Commission regulates and monitors tribal gaming activity, inspects gaming premises, conducts background investigations, analyzes audits of Class II and certain aspects of Class III gaming operations, and investigates violations of IGRA.
-The NIGC also coordinates its regulatory responsibilities with tribal regulatory agencies through the review and approval of tribal gaming ordinances and management agreements.
-The NIGC further provides technical assistance, including extensive training, to tribal leaders as well as tribal gaming commissions and operators.
+NIGC also coordinates its regulatory responsibilities with tribal regulatory agencies through the review and approval of tribal gaming ordinances and management agreements.
+NIGC further provides technical assistance, including extensive training, to tribal leaders as well as tribal gaming commissions and operators.
 The Commission may issue guidance to improve the operation and understanding of its regulatory goals.
 In addition, the Commission considers the Office of Self-Regulation's recommendations when a tribe petitions for a certificate of self-regulation.

-When technical assistance and training do not result in compliance with IGRA, NIGC regulations, or the tribal gaming ordinance, the NIGC may undertake enforcement action, which may include imposing appropriate sanctions for such violations, such as civil penalties and orders for temporary closure as well as referring criminal matters to appropriate tribal, Federal, and state entities.
-As the NIGC fulfills these responsibilities, the Commission closely reviews any indications of corrupting influences by non-tribal governmental entities.
+When technical assistance and training do not result in compliance with IGRA, NIGC regulations, or the tribal gaming ordinance, NIGC may undertake certain enforcement action.
+Such actions may include the issuance of a notice of violation, and/or the imposition of appropriate sanctions, such as civil penalties and orders for temporary or permanent closure.
+In addition, if the Commission receives information that indicates a violation of Federal, State, or tribal law, the Commission refers such matters to the appropriate law enforcement officials.2 As NIGC fulfills these responsibilities, the Commission closely reviews all matters for any indications of corrupting influences by non-tribal governmental entities.

 IGRA authorizes the Commission to assess and collect fees on tribal gaming revenues to cover agency operating costs.
-The NIGC also conducts background investigations, including fingerprinting, of individuals and entities with a financial interest in, or management responsibility for, potential management contracts.
-These investigations are conducted to determine whether the management contracts can be approved.
+NIGC also conducts background investigations, including fingerprinting, of individuals and entities with a financial interest in, or management responsibility for, potential management contracts.
+These investigations are conducted to provide the Chair with adequate information to determine whether to approve management contracts.
 The Commission is reimbursed periodically by the potential contractors for performing these investigative services.
-The Commission is also reimbursed for fingerprint processing costs.
+It is also reimbursed for fingerprint processing costs.

-Although the NIGC was created as an independent regulatory agency within the Department of the Interior, IGRA tasked both the NIGC and the Department of the Interior with certain responsibilities under the Act.
+Although NIGC was created as an independent regulatory agency within the Department of the Interior, IGRA tasked both NIGC and the Department of the Interior with certain responsibilities under the Act.
 As such, the two Agencies work together to ensure the implementation of IGRA and effective regulation of the Indian gaming industry.
 The Commission also has unique relationships with the Indian gaming industry's stakeholders.
 The Commission, as an agency of the Federal government, maintains a trust relationship with Indian nations.
 The Commission is committed to meaningful consultation with tribes prior to making changes to regulations or policies having tribal implications.
-Additionally, the Commission endeavors to provide tribes, states, sister Federal agencies, and stakeholders with courteous and timely responses to issues as they arise.
+Additionally, it endeavors to provide tribes, states, sister Federal agencies, and stakeholders with courteous and timely responses to issues as they arise.